advaith-unnikrishnan/Data-Structures-and-Algorithms/README.md

 # DATA STRUCTURES
-Data structures and algorithms are very important in programming.There are various types of data structures.We will be dealing with stack , queue,linked lists and trees.We will also be learning different algorithms.
+Data structures and algorithms are very important in programming.There are various types of data structures.
+We will be implementing stack , queue,linked lists and trees.We will also be learning different algorithms.

 **The programs are implemented using C programming language**